-(a) If your establishment had 250 or more employees at any time during the previous calendar year, and you are required to maintain an OSHA 300 log, then you must electronically submit information from the [three recordkeeping forms that you keep under this part (]OSHA Form 300A Summary of Work-Related Injuries and Illnesses[,] [OSHA Form 300 Log of Work-Related Injuries and Illnesses, and DCBS Form 801 Injury and Illness Incident Report)] to OSHA or OSHA's designee.
-You must submit the information once a year, no later than the date listed in paragraph (24)(g) of the year after the calendar year covered by the forms.

-(b) If your establishment had 20 or more employees but fewer than 250 employees at any time during the previous calendar year, and your establishment is classified in an industry listed in Table [8]7, then you must electronically submit information from OSHA Form 300A Summary of Work-Related Injuries and Illnesses to OSHA or OSHA's designee.
+(a) If your establishment had 250 or more employees at any time during the previous calendar year, and you are required to maintain an OSHA 300 log, then you must electronically submit information from the OSHA Form 300A Summary of Work-Related Injuries and Illnesses to OSHA or OSHA's designee.
+You must submit the information once a year, no later than the date listed in paragraph (24)(g) of the year after the calendar year covered by the forms. (b) If your establishment had 20 or more employees but fewer than 250 employees at any time during the previous calendar year, and your establishment is classified in an industry listed in Table 7, then you must electronically submit information from OSHA Form 300A Summary of Work-Related Injuries and Illnesses to OSHA or OSHA or OSHA's designee.
+You must submit the information once a year, no later than the date listed in paragraph (24)(g) of the year after the calendar year any time during the previous calendar year, and your establishment is classified in an industry listed in Table 7, then you must electronically submit information from OSHA Form 300A Summary of Work-Related Injuries and Illnesses to OSHA or OSHA's designee.
 You must submit the information once a year, no later than the date listed in paragraph (24)(g) of the year after the calendar year covered by the form.